 Now you can get a refined screenshot via the Snipping Tool anytime you want, straight away by pressing the PrtScn button on the keyboard.

-So these were the 4 quickest and smartest ways for taking a screenshot on Windows 11 in 2022.
+So these were the 7 quickest and smartest ways to take a screenshot on Windows 11 in 2023.
 If you know of any better ways for the same, then do share with the rest of us in the comments section below.

 For the latest gadget and tech news, and gadget reviews, follow us on Twitter, Facebook and Instagram.
 For newest tech & gadget videos subscribe to our YouTube Channel.
 You can also stay up to date using the Gadget Bridge Android App.
 You can find the latest car and bike news here.